metio/yosql/yosql-website/content/integration/reactive.md

 `YoSQL` supports several reactive APIs like **rxJava** or **reactor**.

-The `yosql-maven-plugin` automatically enables reactive methods like the following in case a reactive API was detected as a dependency of the current project.
+The `yosql-tooling-maven` plugin for Maven automatically enables reactive methods like the following in case a reactive API was detected as a dependency of the current project.

 ```java
 // lazily loads all rows in a stateful flow which closes automatically